Arkansas Removes DACA Ban on Nursing Students Taking The NCLEX

 Rosa chose to keep going.

-As far as she knows, she is the only student in her immediate nursing program who is faced with being barred from taking the NCLEX, although she knows there are others like her across the country.
+At the time, Rosa was the only student in her immediate nursing program who was faced with being barred from taking the NCLEX, although she knew there were others like her across the country.

 The challenges for students like Rosa are immense, as many don’t have the necessary funds to travel to a state that allows them to be tested for licensure.